MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 Re-start playing the last-played folder unless playlist is still playing

+> [!NOTE]
-.. note:: To me this seems much like the behaviour of play,
+> To me this seems much like the behaviour of play,
-    but we keep it as it is specifically implemented in box 2.X
+> but we keep it as it is specifically implemented in box 2.X

 <a id="components.playermpd.PlayerMPD.play_card"></a>